Find out about the VAT liability of insurance transactions and insurance related services.

 13.1 General accounting rules

 Suppliers of insurance related services account for input tax and services received from abroad in the same way as businesses supplying insurance.
-Rather than reproducing what has been covered earlier in the notice, therefore, please refer to the paragraphs indicated here for information on the following:
+Rather than reproducing what has been covered earlier in the notice, therefore, refer to the paragraphs indicated here for information on the following:

 - recovery of input tax – paragraph 7.1